Train your team to think critically, not just memorize tools

 Great problem-solving starts with direct observation and thoughtful inquiry.
 If you want new answers, you need to ask new questions.

-In this program, you’ll learn to see what’s actually happening—whether in manufacturing, design, or transactional systems—by going to where the work gets done and studying it with intent.
+In this program, you’ll learn to see what’s actually happening by going to where the work gets done and being a perceptive observer.
+Whether your in manufacturing, design, or transactional services the approach still applies.

 You’ll use visual tools to map not just the process or product, but also your thinking.
 Most importantly, you’ll build the habit of curiosity—an insatiable drive for discovery, experimentation, and meaningful results.

-Understanding a system isn’t about luck—it’s a skill you can build.
-In this program, you’ll learn how to use variation, data, and thoughtful experimentation to uncover what’s really driving results, not just what appears on the surface.
+Understanding a system isn’t about luck, it’s a skill you can build.
+In this program, you’ll learn how to use data, and thoughtful experimentation to uncover what’s really driving results, not just what appears on the surface.

-We’ll walk through the foundations of statistical thinking: how to collect meaningful data, evaluate your measurement systems, separate signal from noise, and visualize variation using process behavior charts.
+We’ll walk through statistical thinking: how to validate your measurement system and then use it to collect meaningful data, separate signal from noise, and determine the y=f(x) of your system.

-Anyone can make a change, but this program teaches you how to make the right change—and prove it works.
+Anyone can make a change, but this program teaches you how to make the right change and then prove it works.
 You’ll learn to test improvements under real-world conditions, measure their impact, and use data to build confidence and gain support from stakeholders.

 You’ll also explore how to spot potential risks or unintended consequences early, so you don’t fix one area only to create problems in another.